-- 1. Be able to explain the key factors of sustainability - Demonstrate knowledge of key concepts in sustainability (e.g., scientific literacy, triple bottom line, systems thinking, cost-benefit analysis) - Explain how sustainability relates to our lives and values, and how our actions impact issues of sustainability - Demonstrate knowledge of sustainable practices and their effects on the environment, social equity, and the economy - 2.
-Be able to discuss sustainability from different perspectives and scales - Recognize the local, national, and global social justice implications of resource allocation, food production, energy consumption, and waste production - Describe the fundamental linkages between ecological, political, social, and economic systems - Demonstrate an ability to think critically about the diversity of scientific and ethical issues raised by human interactions with the environment, and to use these insights as a foundation for sustainable behavior - Demonstrate an appreciation for the wide variety of perspectives, preferences, and priorities among stakeholders and the need for communication and collaboration among them - Display the ability to think across scales, from individual to global - 3.
-Be able to research, design, apply, and evaluate solutions to sustainability problems - Demonstrate a knowledge of technical, scientific, and institutional strategies and techniques that foster sustainable development - Demonstrate the ability to apply the concept of sustainability in critically examining sociocultural issues related to the use of earth's natural resources - Think critically and make informed evaluations of costs, benefits, and tradeoffs associated with sustainability challenges - Demonstrate the ability to apply these concepts and methods to creating sustainable political, financial, and development institutions at local and global levels - 4.
-Be able to demonstrate the leadership skills necessary to be an "agent for change"
+- 1. Be able to explain the key factors of sustainability - a.
+Demonstrate an understanding of key concepts in sustainability; e.g., scientific literacy, systems thinking, triple bottom line, ecological footprint, cost-benefit analysis - b.
+Recognize fundamental linkages between ecological, political, social, and economic systems - Explain how sustainability relates to our lives and values, and how our actions impact issues of sustainability - d.
+Demonstrate knowledge of sustainable practices and their effects on the environment, social equity, and the economy - 2.
+Be able to discuss sustainability from different perspectives and scales - a.
+Recognize the social justice implications of resource allocation, food production, energy consumption, and waste production including causal complexities and applications across systems and at scale - b.
+Think critically about the diversity of scientific and ethical issues raised by human interactions with the environment, and to use these insight as a foundation for promoting sustainable behavior or policy - c.
+Understand the process and intent of environmental policy-making, including the roles and influence of specific actors and institutions - d.
+Display the ability to think across scales, from individual to global - 3.
+Be able to research, design, apply, and evaluate solutions to sustainability problems - Demonstrate a knowledge of technical, scientific, and/or institutional (including political) strategies and techniques that foster sustainable development - b.
+Apply the concepts of sustainability in critically examining socio-cultural issues related to the use of the Earth's natural resources - c.
+Think critically and make informed evaluations about trade-offs using quantitative methods (e.g., cost-benefit, risk analysis, life cycle analysis) - d.
+Apply relevant methods, theories, and analytical frameworks to researching and evaluating solutions to complex (multi-dimensional) problems - 4.
+Be able to demonstrate the leadership skills necessary to be an "agent for change" - a.
+Effectively communicate (e.g., orally, writing, media applications) sustainability positions and strategies that are scientifically and technologically informed